BartMassey/list-combinators/README.md

 There are a few preliminary Criterion benchmarks built as the "lcbench" executable.
 You may run them to see how abysmal performance is.

+Note that Criterion 2.14.2 does not seem to build with GHC 9 currently.
+GHC 8 seems to work.